Learning how agent groups and available agents function in MaestroQA can help with also understanding your access within the tool.

 Grader: This user has the second most access within Maestro.
 However, unless granted access, Graders cannot edit or create rubrics, agents, agent groups, or see the calibrations report within reporting.

 Managers: Typically handles coaching and reviewing tickets with agents.
 They have less access than Graders, but can be given the same permissions to act as a Grader.

 Agents: These are your agents who are handling the tickets directly.
-They only have access to their own tickets and cannot be assigned to an agent group.
+They only have access to their own tickets.

 Limited Agents: Limited Agents have an extremely limited view of Maestro.
 They are restricted to their own tickets, and there is even an option to only allow them to see their own comments rather than see scores.